adswerve/gcp-sftp-server-for-ga4-data-import-terraform/README.md

 ## TODO:
 - add Service Account for connecting to Cloud Storage
-- make sure there's a variable for passing in GCS bucket name
 - make sure key authentication works for GA4 and for end user
 - write documentation